zzzprojects/learn-orm/tutorials/ssis/add-and-configure-the-lookup-transformations.md

 # Add and Configure the Lookup Transformations

-We have configured the Flat File source to extract data from the source file, now we need to define the Lookup transformations to obtain the values for `CurrencyKey` and `DateKey`.
+We have configured the Flat File source to extract data from the source file.
+Now we need to define the Lookup transformations to obtain the values for `CurrencyKey` and `DateKey`.

  - A Lookup transformation performs a lookup by joining data in the specified input column to a column in a reference dataset.
  - The reference dataset can be an existing table or view, a new table, or the result of an SQL statement.